In Stock

 Watering

-Water when the top layer of soil feels dry.
-Ensure water drains freely from the pot to prevent root rot.
+For Wasabi grown in pots, water when the top layer of soil feels dry.
+Ensure excess water can drain freely from the base to prevent root rot.
+Potted Wasabi may require more frequent watering, particularly during warm or dry weather.

 Fertilise

-Wasabi is a light feeder and doesn’t require heavy fertilisation.
-Overfeeding can lead to leaf burn or slow rhizome growth, so it’s important to use fertiliser sparingly.
+Wasabi is a light feeder and does not require heavy fertilisation.
+Overfeeding can cause leaf burn or inhibit rhizome development, so it’s important to apply fertiliser sparingly and only when needed.
+Begin feeding once new growth appears, typically in autumn or spring, and avoid fertilising during summer and winter when growth naturally slows.

-Apply organic fertiliser (e.g., compost) in autumn and spring.
-Lightly mix in organic matter as needed to maintain soil nutrition.
+For plants grown in the ground, apply organic fertilisers such as compost or a complete organic fertiliser in autumn and spring.
+You can also lightly incorporate additional organic matter as needed to maintain overall soil nutrition.

 Division